-If It’s A Battle They Want…
+If It’s a Battle They Want…

 Partisan politics has fueled America’s democracy since the country’s inception.
-The infrastructure of the U.S. political system leaves many citizens feeling powerless, voiceless, and frustrated -- particularly people of color.
+The infrastructure of the U.S. political system leaves many citizens feeling powerless, voiceless, and frustrated - particularly people of color.
 Breaking down data in a consumable way, Tiffany offers a different narrative of how Black women are well positioned to define what government looks like at the local, state, and federal level.
 She argues that the fastest way to lose power is not recognizing that you have it.

-Known for her unique ability to engage audiences with digestible dialogue about some of today’s most complicated issues, renowned journalist and media entrepreneur TIFFANY D. CROSS is bringing the conversation to Harvard University’s Kennedy Institute of Politics as a spring 2020 Resident Fellow.
-Offering knowledge gained from two decades spent navigating media and policy in the nation’s capital, Cross will mentor and inspire students with discussions about representation in media, diplomacy, election infrastructure and security, leadership on Capitol Hill and the campaign trail, and bridging the partisan divide.
+Renowned journalist and media entrepreneur TIFFANY D. CROSS is known for her ability to engage audiences in insightful and thought-provoking dialogue on some of today’s biggest issues.
+Leveraging a career of more than two decades navigating media and policy in the nation’s capital, Cross joined Harvard University’s Kennedy Institute of Politics as a 2020 Resident Fellow and inspired discussions about representation in media, diplomacy, election infrastructure and security, leadership on Capitol Hill and the campaign trail, and bridging the partisan divide.

-Cross is the Co-Founder of The Beat DC, the only platform intersecting national politics, policy, business, media, and people of color.
+Cross is the co-Founder of The Beat DC, the only platform intersecting national politics, policy, business, media, and people of color.
 With daily readers ranging from Capitol Hill staffers, C-Suite executives, and political novices, Cross has an innate ability to connect and engage with any demographic.
 Lauded for giving an “amazing speech which was a big hit amongst all of the attendees” (National Coalition of 100 Black Women, Inc.) as well as being “a pleasure to work with” (Texas Conference for Women), Cross inspires audiences to push their own personal boundaries to engage in productive, thought-provoking conversations about America’s current political climate.